Generate Any Scene: Scene Graph Driven Data Synthesis for Visual Generation Training: Related work

 \section{Related work}

-\paragraph{\vision models.} Recent \image advances are driven by diffusion models that enhance visual fidelity and semantic alignment.
-Some open-source models~\cite{stablediffusion2,SDXL,playground,wurstchen,DeepFloydIF} use UNet backbones to refine images iteratively.
+\paragraph{\vision models.} \image advances are driven by diffusion models and LLMs.
+Some open-source models~\cite{stablediffusion2,SDXL,playground,wurstchen,Rombach_2022_CVPR,DeepFloydIF} use UNet backbones to refine images iteratively.
 In parallel, Diffusion Transformers (DiTs) architectures\cite{stablediffusion3,pixartalpha,pixartsigma,blackforestlabs2024flux1} have emerged as a better alternative in capturing long-range dependencies and improving coherence.
 Proprietary models like DALL-E 3~\cite{dalle3} and Imagen 3~\cite{baldridge2024imagen} still set the state-of-the-art.
 Based on \image method, \video models typically utilize time-aware architectures to ensure temporal coherence across frames~\cite{animatediff,animatelcm,text2videozero,modelscope,freeinit,videocrafter2,cogvideox,opensora}.
-In \threed, recent proposed models~\cite{prolificdreamer,dreamfusion,sjc,latentnerf,magic3d} integrate the diffusion models with Neural Radiance Fields (NeRF) rendering to generate diverse 3D object.
-In this work, we systematically evaluate and deeply analyze these \vision models.
+In \threed, recent proposed models~\cite{prolificdreamer,dreamfusion,sjc,latentnerf,magic3d} integrate the diffusion models with Neural Radiance Fields (NeRF) rendering to generate diverse 3D objects.
+Recent studies~\cite{wang2025simplear, jiang2025t2ir1,wu2024janus,chen2025janus} have also explored the integration of image generation into a unified multimodal language model (MLM) framework based on auto-regressive transformer architectures, demonstrating promising improvements in both performance and efficiency.